 - When you are making a custard pie (such as a quiche, coconut custard pie, or pumpkin pie)

 There are a few times when blind baking can be beneficial, but is not necessarily required, such as when making apple pie.
 If the apple pie filling is very wet, blind baking will help prevent a soggy crust.
-If the apple pie filling is fairly thick and the juice has been cooked of first, blind baking may not be required.
+If the apple pie filling is fairly thick and the juice has been cooked off first, blind baking may not be required.

 Do I Have To 'Dock' The Pie Crust?

-Docking refers to pricking the bottom of the crust with a fork or with a docking roller, (amazon affiliate link) to prevent the bottom of the crust from bubbling up.
+Docking refers to pricking the bottom of the crust with a fork or with a docking roller, to prevent the bottom of the crust from bubbling up.
 This is most often done when blind baking without pie weights, or when you need a fully baked pie crust for a cream or pudding filled pie.

 I never have much success with this though, so instead I blind bake with pie weights first for about 30 minutes, and then if I need a fully baked crust, I remove the weights, dock the crust, and continue baking until the crust is golden brown and fully cooked.

-The pie weights help hold up the sides for the first portion of baking, and then half way through, docking prevents the bottom from bubbling up once the weights are removed.
+The pie weights help hold up the sides for the first portion of baking, and then halfway through, docking prevents the bottom from bubbling up once the weights are removed.

 So How Do You Blind Bake A Pie Crust?